Many of you already know it, I am slightly obsessed with using cardboard for as many projects as I can think.

 I actually explained in detail how I made the boxes I used to restore an old wire storage cube, in this case the process I follow was EXACTLY the same, but instead of using those measurements I used the space I needed to fill to make my boxes, I left an inch and a half on the top and half an inch on the side (from the total measurement) so that the boxes would not fit too tight.

-For the pink boxes on the cabinet I used the box from conner's high chair, it was a super sturdy cardboard, so I didn't need to double that one, but the bottoms are normal cardboard, so for those, I used a double layer.
+For the pink boxes on the cabinet I used the box from conner's high chair because it was double layer cardboard, so I didn't need to double that one, but the bottoms are normal cardboard, so for those, I used a double layer.

 One of the reasons I could not fit anything that fit the shelve perfectly was that right in the middle there is a small piece that runs through the back of the cabinet, to solve that I made a “cut” on the back of the center cubes, so now they fit like a glove =]